 Eyelashes develop from ectoderm between weeks 22 and 26 of gestation.
 Although the length varies from person to person, they do not grow beyond a certain length and then fall off by themselves.
 They generally do not need trimming unless there is excessive growth (trichomegaly).
-If a person pulls a last out, it takes about 8 weeks to grow back.
+If a person pulls a lash out, it takes about 8 weeks to grow back.
 Eyelash hair is not affected by puberty.
 Eyelash follicles are 2.4-mm deep in the upper lid and 1.4 mm in the lower lid.
 There are more active lash follicles in the upper lid compared to the lower lid (41% vs. 15%).
 The function of eyelashes is to protect the eyes from particulate matter.
 They are also highly innervated, making them sensitive (have been compared to cat's whiskers) to touch and again help protect the eyes.
-The human lower eyelid has 75 to 80 lashes in three to four rows, whereas the upper eyelid has 90t o 160 lashes scattered on five to six rows.
-Each lash has a hair shaft that extends outside the skin, a root that is under the skin and a bulb which is the enlarged terminal portion.
+The human lower eyelid has 75 to 80 lashes in three to four rows, whereas the upper eyelid has 90 to 160 lashes scattered on five to six rows.
+Each lash has a hair shaft that extends outside the skin, a root that is under the skin, and a bulb that is the enlarged terminal portion.
 The inferior portion of the bulb is in direct contact with the dermal papilla, which brings key mesenchymal-epithelial interactions in follicle cycling.

 Definition of Conditions

 Cilia incarnata is the misdirection of eyelashes whereby they grow under the skin through to the surface or posteriorly to the conjunctival surface instead of emerging normally from the eyelid margin.

 Two types are recognized:

 - Cilium incarnatum internum

 - Cilium incarnatum externum